sendaifun/solana-agent-kit/README.md

 console.log("Allora topics:", topics);
 ```

-### Get an inference for an specific topic from Allora
+### Get an inference for a specific topic from Allora

 ```typescript
 const inference = await agent.getInferenceByTopicId(42);